cashweaver-zz/cms-manager/lib/usage/new.md

 new -w|d PATH
-  Create a new instance of a CMS
+  Create a new instance of a CMS.

   Required
   --------------------------------------------------------------------------------------------------